yas23cambridge/CUMTC/README.md

 generate actual queries becomes the responsibility of individual researchers (and the tasks of interests).
 One possible strategy that described in [1] where one query is generated per sub-topic by concatenating the topic prelude to the sub-topic sentences.

-We have done our best to ensure that the <s> markup is consistent and valid.
+We have done our best to ensure that the &lt;s&gt; markup is consistent and valid.
 However, some errors may have creeped through since the annotation has been done by hand.
 Also, in some cases, text may not have been assigned to neither prelude nor a particular question.
 This is usually the case for text that is not relevant to either part of the discourse such as salutations (e.g., "Hello...") and expressions of gratitude (e.g., "Many thanks in advance..").